Gourav2000/mem-flamegraph/README.md

 ## Description

-A brief description of your package goes here.
+A package that can be used to generate flamegraphs for cpu utilizations of each function on your node app.
 ## Installation

 To install the package globally, run the following command: